mkp170791/numpy/doc/neps/nep-0025-missing-data-3.rst

 Python API for generic NA support
 =================================

-NumPy will gain a global singleton called numpy.NA, similar to None, but with semantics reflecting its status as a missing value.
-In particular, trying to treat it as a boolean will raise an exception, and comparisons with it will produce numpy.NA instead of True or False.
+NumPy will gain a global singleton called numpy_demo.NA, similar to None, but with semantics reflecting its status as a missing value.
+In particular, trying to treat it as a boolean will raise an exception, and comparisons with it will produce numpy_demo.NA instead of True or False.
 These basics are adopted from the behavior of the NA value in the R project.
 To dig deeper into the ideas, http://en.wikipedia.org/wiki/Ternary_logic#Kleene_logic provides a starting point.